naseif/naseif/README.md

 - [vultr-vscode](https://github.com/naseif/vultr-vscode), a node.js utility that enables you to create a virtual machine on vultr and host Visual Code on the browser.
 - [telegram-music-bot](https://github.com/naseif/telegram-music-bot), A telegram bot to download music from youtube and soundcloud.
 - [port-scanner-py](https://github.com/naseif/port-scanner-py), A very minimalistic port-scanner in python to check remote ports.
-- [cinema-hub](https://github.com/naseif/cinema-hub), A Discord Bot to retrieve Movies, TV and Anime information from various databases and more!

 [![naseif's GitHub stats](https://github-readme-stats.vercel.app/api?username=naseif&show_icons=true&theme=onedark)](https://github.com/anuraghazra/github-readme-stats)